What are ethical exclusions?

 - the sale of weapons to states engaged in armed conflict that use the weapons in ways that constitute serious and systematic violations of the international rules on the conduct of hostilities

 - the sale of weapons or military materiel to states that are subject to investment restrictions on government bonds

 - acts or omissions that on an aggregate company level lead to unacceptable greenhouse gas emissions

 - gross corruption or other serious financial crime

 - other particularly serious violations of fundamental ethical norms

-In 2022, six companies were excluded on the grounds of conduct considered a particularly serious violation of ethical norms, while two conduct-based exclusions were reversed.
-A total of 52 companies were excluded as a result of their conduct at the end of 2023.
+In 2023, six companies were excluded on the grounds of conduct considered a particularly serious violation of ethical norms, while two exclusions were reversed.
+A total of 57 companies were excluded because of their conduct at the end of 2023.
 The observation of two companies came to and end during the year.

 Before Norges Bank’s Executive Board decides to exclude a company, the Bank must consider whether other measures might be more effective in reducing the risk of continued norm violations by the company, and whether such measures might be more appropriate for other reasons.
 For example, we might use active ownership – dialogue and voting at shareholder meetings – to steer a company in the right direction.